erik-adelbert/aoc/2021/en_notes.md

 This is a direct application of [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) on a graph.
 It surely will be given as an exercise of the baccalauréat of code, in the futur.

 `<EDIT>` While exploring Go vs. Rust performances, I came to [Tim Visée's work](https://github.com/timvisee/advent-of-code-2021).
-For this problem, he went the extra mile of 1) putting the strings aside to have a full integer problem, 2) building an adjacency matrix and 3) use a stack-based iterative dfs.
-All in all, these optimizations also work for go: the runtime of this problem vanished from 44.3ms to 1.7ms.
+For this problem, he has gone the extra mile of 1) putting the strings aside to have a full integer problem, 2) building an adjacency matrix and 3) use a stack-based iterative dfs.
+All in all, these optimizations also work for Go: the runtime of this problem vanished from 44.3ms to 1.7ms.
 That said, if you don't feel comfortable studying this (expert) version, pull the old one instead...

 * * *
 ## Day 13